 ©No Spoon Necessary.
 All images and content are under copyright protection.
 Please do not use any images without prior permission.
 Please do not publish this recipe without prior consent.
 If you want to reference this recipe, please do so by linking directly to this post.

-Cheyanne, this is dinner perfection!
-My family would go crazy over this!
+This is dinner perfection!
+My family went crazy over this!
 Brilliant how you only soak the pasta before baking.
+Making this again soon.
+Thanks!

-I see why this is one of your favorites, Cheyanne!
 Totally my kind of comfort food and so easy.
-Can not wait to try this beauty!
+Beautiful!

 Can’t decide what to make for dinner..pizza or pasta…have them both!
 And you’ve proven that it can be done to perfection!
-Your baked ziti looks and sounds like one of the best casseroles out there!
+Your baked ziti is one of the best casseroles out there!

-This is our kind of comfort food dish too Chey!
+This is our kind of comfort food dish!
 So hearty and full of flavor.
 Perfect for family night in, which we love even more than going out honestly!
-Can’t wait to give your favorite recipe a try!
-Pinned!
+New favorite recipe!

-Pasta combined with tomato sauce, sausage, pepperoni, and lots of cheese (aka All the Delicious Ingredients) and baked to a perfection?
+Pasta combined with tomato sauce, sausage, pepperoni, and lots of cheese and baked to a perfection?
 I’m 100% in!
-Love this trick with soaking pasta; I’ll need to try it.
-But you know what?
-I haven’t made a baked pasta this winter yet.
-And now please excuse me – I have a very important business in the kitchen 🙂
+Love this trick with soaking pasta 🙂

-An ultimate comfort food!
-I love that meaty sauce especially and all the cheese here just have me drool terribly!
+Ultimate comfort food!
+I love that meaty sauce especially and all the cheese too!